css4j/carte/README.md

 *WARNING: This code is nowhere near being complete nor API-stable.
 Use it at your own risk, and contributions would be welcome.*

+This file focuses on building Carte from source.
+You can find more information about Carte in the [Wiki](https://github.com/css4j/carte/wiki).

 <br/>

 ## Building the main modules from source